Top things to do in Scheveningen

 Scheveningen Pier

-The Scheveningen Pier is the only old fashion pier that The Netherlands has.
+The Scheveningen Pier is the only old fashion pier in The Netherlands.
 And it’s the pride and joy of The Hague beach.
-A couple of years ago the Pier was on the verge of bankruptcy, but luckily all was saved and the Pier has made quite the comeback.
+A couple of years ago the Pier was on the verge of bankruptcy, but luckily all was saved and the Scheveningen Pier has made quite the comeback.
 With street food all along the boardwalk, a large Ferris wheel overlooking the promenade and sea and even a zipline.
-If you’re really into something special, you can even spend the night at the Scheveningen Pier.
+If you’re really into something special, you can spend the night at the Scheveningen Pier at De Pier Suites.

 Panorama Mesdag